MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/What is EdStem Programming 1 EdStem Lesson.md

 You must complete the assessed lab exercises by **11:55pm of the Monday of the following week** (so the Week 2 Assessment should be completed by the end of Monday Week 3) .
 You can complete the practice lab exercises at any time, but obviously they will be most useful to you if you complete them prior to attempting the assessed lab exercises each week.

-You are free to complete these exercises in your own time, but we recommend completing them during a scheduled lab class, where tutors and peers will be around for [[help]] and moral support.
+You are free to complete these exercises in your own time, but we recommend completing them during a scheduled lab [[Class]], where tutors and peers will be around for [[help]] and moral support.

 ## How do the lab classes work?

 ## What happens during a lab class?

-Each lab class will run for 1.5 hours, and is split up into two main activities:
+Each lab [[Class]] will run for 1.5 hours, and is split up into two main activities:

 1. Working individually and as a group to attempt the practice lab exercises, with prompting and guidance from the tutor.